afragen/git-updater/README.md

 There are 2 added filter hooks specifically for developers wanting to distribute private themes/plugins to clients without the client having to interact with the Settings page.

 The first allows the developer to set the GitHub Access Token for a specific plugin or theme.
-The anonymous function must return a key/value pair where the key is the plugin/theme repo slug and the value is the token.
-Only one key/value pair may be returned.
+The anonymous function must return a **single** key/value pair where the key is the plugin/theme repo slug and the value is the token.

 ~~~php
 add_filter( 'github_updater_token_distribution',